 Casey Affleck (C), Rooney Mara (M), Sonia Acevedo (Maria), Jonny Mars (Prognosticating Man)

 A couple, C and M, live a happy life in their suburban home.
 One day, C is killed in a car crash.
 He then rises from the morgue table encased in a white sheet with two eyeholes in it.
 He makes his way home and drifts through the house, watching as M becomes involved with another man and then goes on to sell the house.
-He continues to drift through the house as other owners move in, occasionally affecting or blowing lights and moving things to demonstrate his upset.
+He continues to drift through the house as other owners move in, occasionally blowing lights out and moving things to demonstrate his upset.

 A Ghost Story was the fourth film for David Lowery who had previously established his credentials as an indie director with St. Nick (2009) and Ain’t Them Body Saints (2013), before taking on a big studio project with the remake of Disney’s Pete’s Dragon (2016).
-In genre material, Lowery also produced the true-life-based tv series Strange Angel (2018-9) about pioneering rocketry and occultism and is next set to make an adaptation of the fantasy tale The Green Knight (2021) and Peter Pan and Wendy (2023).
+In genre material, Lowery also produced the true-life-based tv series Strange Angel (2018-9) about pioneering rocketry and occultism and subsequently went to make an adaptation of the Mediaeval chivalric fantasy quest The Green Knight (2021) and Peter Pan and Wendy (2023).
 Lowery announced that he made A Ghost Story on a budget of $100,000 – the fees he earned from Pete’s Dragon.
-The film premiered at Sundance and then did the rounds of a host of other festivals, gaining considerable word of mouth.
+The film premiered at Sundance and then did the rounds of a host of other festivals and a theatrical release, gaining considerable word of mouth.